Six reasons your auto insurance policy could be cancelled

 According to the Financial Services Regulatory Authority of Ontario (FSRA), “an insurance company has the right to cancel your policy if the information you have given is not correct or complete.
 Non-disclosure or misrepresentation on your part of any of these facts could cause your rates to go up.
 Furthermore, it could render your policy null and void, and leave you without protection in the event of a claim.”

-According to a Saskatchewan Government Insurance (SGI) spokesperson Tyler McMurchy, when it comes to public insurance, such as in Saskatchewan, failing to provide answers to SGI’s annual Registration Eligibility Declaration (RED) questions, as well as cargo or liability insurance policies could result in you getting the boot, too.
+Meanwhile, Saskatchewan Government Insurance (SGI) spokesperson Tyler McMurchy explains that in provinces with public insurance systems, such as Saskatchewan, failing to answer SGI’s annual Registration Eligibility Declaration (RED) questions—or failing to maintain required cargo or liability insurance—can also result in policy cancellation.

 Related: What are the consequences of lying on your auto insurance application?